StoneT2000/StoneT2000.github.io/public/blog/posts/20210321/post.md

 3. **Develop visualization functions.** Visual feedback is one of the best ways to understand what's happening with a model, especially in computer vision.
 Without the feedback, it's difficult to tell if your model is working as intended, and you will probably want to have some simple scripts to visually interpret model inputs and outputs, its architecture, etc.

 4. **Using Jupyter Notebook.** Software such as Jupyter Notebook is great for exploratory programming when you want to test our new code and debug it, as well as explore potential options for a new model, algorithm etc. The fact that Jupyter Notebook lets you run parts of your code separately enables a ton of flexibility in development.
 Moreover, oftentimes there might be some data-loading involved that could take a while and Jupyter Notebook will let you load that into the RAM and keep it available while you explore instead of having to load it up again every time to test a new bit of code.

+Last thing, be ok to jump ship and drop the course.
+Not all courses selected will turn out great for you and that's fine!
+Come back next quarter, or even next year.
+I promise you you won't be behind, the fact you might consider a graduate course as a undergraduate means you are way ahead of other students already and are not falling behind in terms of coursework.

 <h2 id='Enrolling-in-Graduate-Courses'>Enrolling in Graduate Courses</h2>